owcer/code-api/README.md

 clearKillstreak(playerId)

 /**
- * Whether a lifeform is alive or dead (or on the respawn screen, in a player's case).
+ * Whether a lifeform is alive or dead (for players, "dead" means on the respawn screen).
  *
  * @param {LifeformId} lifeformId
  * @returns {boolean}